202C-Pilot/202C-Master-Course/syllabus.md

 There will be 15 class discussion forums, each worth 1% or one point, for a total of 15% of your final grade.
 Similarly, there will be 15 writing workshop forums, each worth 1% or one point, for a total of 15% of your final grade.
 Together, these class discussions and writing workshops make up nearly a third of your final grade, which reflects just how important interacting with your classmates is to this course.

-Both class discussions and writing workshops will be graded on a three point scale aimed at rewarding your work in each forum:
+Both class discussions and writing workshops will be graded on a one point scale aimed at rewarding your work in each forum:

 * 1 point for students with **excellent** work.
 * 0.75 of a point for students with **satisfactory** work.